The following recipe and photography were provided by local blogger Abby Thome of The Thome Home.

 - 1/2 stick Heinen's butter, at room temperature (for finishing the rolls)

 For the Cinnamon Vanilla Butter

 - 1 stick Heinen's unsalted butter, room temperature

 - 1/2 tsp. vanilla extract

 - Pinch of Kosher salt

 - Pour two packets of instant yeast into a medium-size bowl and add one cup of warm water.
 Stir gently and allow to sit for 5 minutes to activate the yeast.
 It will foam and bubble, which means that the yeast is activating.

-- In a separate large bowl, add flour, salt and sugar.
+- In a separate large bowl, add the flour, salt and sugar.
 Whisk together to fully incorporate.

-- Once the yeast has bloomed, add melted butter, milk and sugar.
+- Once the yeast has bloomed, add the melted butter, milk and sugar.
 Stir to combine

 - Pour the wet ingredients into the dry.
 Mix for 3-5 minutes, using your hands or a wooden spoon, until a dough starts to form.
 It will become less sticky as you mix the dough.
 Once fully incorporated you will have a loose dough.